kmova/bootstrap/gke-cstor/pool-expansion/README.md

 - cStor Storage Pool CR (CSP) - used for specifying the unique disk path used by the pool.
 - cStor Storage Pool Deployment and associated Pod.

-When the SPC spec is create with a set of disks, the cstor-operator will segregate the disks based on the node.
+When the SPC spec is created with a set of disks, the cstor-operator will segregate the disks based on the node.
 And on each node, a cStor Pool will be created using the disks from that node.
 Once cStor Pools are provisioned, the cstor-operator will have to monitor for the updates to the SPC spec and check for any new disks provided.
 If a new disk is provided, it has to identify the node and pool and add the disk to that pool.

 The following steps are per cStor Storage Pool and will need to be repeated on each of the cStor Pools corresponding to an SPC.